zinrai/kube-pfw/README.md

 Follow the interactive prompts to:
 1. Select a service
-2. Choose a port (if the service has multiple ports)
+2. Choose one or more ports (if the service has multiple ports)
-3. Specify the local port to forward to

-The tool will then execute the appropriate `kubectl port-forward` command.
+The tool will then execute the appropriate `kubectl port-forward` command, forwarding all selected ports.

 ## Examples